Have you ever wanted to sew a DIY storage bench cover? What about a pretty…

 I made this two piece storage bench cover as the base for my entire plan.

-Then I added a ruffle to the seat.
+Then I added a ruffle to the seat for Version 2.

 I used a washable fabric marker to mark along the fabric where I wanted to place the ruffle, using a yard stick to help make it straight.